DoongLi/awesome-Active-SLAM/README.md

 - A survey on active simultaneous localization and mapping: State of the art and new frontiers, *TRO 2023*. [[Paper](https://arxiv.org/pdf/2207.00254)]
 - Active slam: A review on last decade, *Sensors 2023*. [[Paper](https://www.mdpi.com/1424-8220/23/19/8097)]
+- A Survey of Deep Network Solutions for Learning Control in Robotics: From Reinforcement to Imitation, *arXiv 2016*. [[Paper](https://arxiv.org/pdf/1612.07139)]

 ## 1 Robotic Exploration